lucahost/omi/README.md

 See [Can Fix](#cant-fix) for known bugs that can be fixed.
 Otherwise other features/changes that are in the backlog are:

-+ Continue to add more distributions for building/testing
-  + OpenSUSE 42.3
-  + OpenSUSE Leap 15
 + Add a way to specify the `omicli.conf` file through an env var instead of the hardcoded location
 + Try and find a better way to enable NTLM auth for macOS, current implementation is a bit of hack
 + Add a force NTLM auth to be used in conjunction with `-Authentication Negotiate`
-+ Look at creating a "universal" build that OMI does in their normal releases